priyapatelsp/WcTool/README.md

 step 2: click and run the main.java file to start the project

-Step 3: As soon as the java program run , you would be provided multiple options get started , provide the instruction choosing from the list of instruction provided.
+Step 3: As soon as the java program run ,you would be provided multiple options get started , provide the instruction choosing from the list of instruction provided.

 <h1>List of commands</h1>